 Low-Risk Canadian Stock #3: Restaurant Brands (QSR)

-This plain name owns three of consumers’ favorite fast-food brands—Tim Horton’s, Burger King and Popeyes Louisiana Kitchen.
+The restaurant industry was hit hard by Covid, but the professionals at Restaurant Brands came through only slightly scathed, and primed to grow from here.
+This plain name owns three of consumers’ favorite fast-food brands: Burger King, Tim Hortons and Popeyes Louisiana Kitchen.
 All told, its holdings bring in $30 billion in system-wide sales from over 24,000 restaurants in more than 100 countries and U.S. territories.

 Burger King is the biggest contributor to the business, accounting for 67% of revenues, but Popeyes, the smallest contributor, is growing the fastest.

-In the second quarter, revenues grew 19% from the year before to $1.3 billion, while earnings grew 29% to $0.66 per share.
+In the first quarter, revenues grew to $1.45 billion, while earnings came in at $0.59 per share.

 Low-Risk Canadian Stock #4: Telus Corp (TU)